 We don't know what might happen in the future.
 At work, some things might be returning to how they were before.
-If you were working from home, you might be returning to your regular workplace, and seeing colleagues again.
-If you work with patients, you might be seeing fewer patients with coronavirus.
+If you were working from home, you might be returning to the office, and seeing colleagues again.
+If you work on the ground, you might be spending less time enforcing coronavirus restrictions now.